risc0/risc0/website/api/zkvm/input-output.md

 cover in the next sections.

 :::info
-It's important to highlight that from those file descriptors, only the [`journal`][journal] has a public nature.
-All the other file descriptors are private and will not be part of the proof.
+Only data written to the [`journal`][journal] is public.
+All the other file descriptors are private, and data written to them will not be part of the proof.
 :::

 ## Handling Inputs